GeorgePearse/umap/README.md

 ## Performance and Examples

 UMAP is very efficient at embedding large high dimensional datasets.
 In particular it scales well with both input dimension and embedding dimension.
+For the best possible performance we recommend:

+1. Installing the Rust-based HNSW backend ([hnsw-rs](https://github.com/lmcinnes/hnsw-rs)) for optimized nearest neighbor search
-For the best possible performance we recommend installing the nearest neighbor computation library [pynndescent](https://github.com/lmcinnes/pynndescent).
-UMAP will work without it, but if installed it will run faster, particularly on multicore machines.
+2. Installing the nearest neighbor computation library [pynndescent](https://github.com/lmcinnes/pynndescent) as a fallback

+UMAP will work without these packages, but with them installed it will run significantly faster, particularly on multicore machines and large datasets.

 For a problem such as the 784-dimensional MNIST digits dataset with 70000 data samples, UMAP can complete the embedding in under a minute (as compared with around 45 minutes for scikit-learn's t-SNE implementation).
 Despite this runtime efficiency, UMAP still produces high quality embeddings.